What is Dry Powder in Finance?

 What does Dry Powder mean for Reserves?

-Talking of reserves denotes the cash reserves of a company or an individual.
-Cash reserves come in handy during tough financial conditions.
+In the context of reserves, “dry powder” refers to the portion of reserves that is readily available and not committed to any specific purpose or obligation.
 So, a company or an individual builds up this to prepare for the unexpected downturn.
 A company with a lot of such liquid assets gets a financial advantage over others.

 Such types of investments come in handy during a steep decline in the market.
 During a decline, investors can easily sell such assets to get cash.
-Also, the cash from selling such investments can be used to buy the stock at low prices during the decline.
+Also, the investor can use the cash from selling such investments to buy the stock at low prices during the decline.

 What does Dry Powder mean for a Company?